OpenNebula/docs/source/overview/opennebula_concepts/key_features.rst

 **APPLIANCE MARKETPLACE**

 * Public Marketplace with pre-built applications ( PaaS, K8S, CI/CD…)
-* Build your private Marketplace to share and distribute applications within your organization.
+* Build your private Marketplace to share and distribute applications within your organization
-* Integration with third-party marketplaces like Docker Hub and Linux Containers.
+* Integration with third-party marketplaces like Docker Hub and Linux Containers

 **CHARGEBACK**